Alalonsoor/SPARK_ANALYSIS/README.md

 - Data loading and preprocessing (join operations, filtering).
 - Calculation of average ratings and movie classification.
 - Performance measurement of Spark and Pandas implementations.
-- SQL querying on the dataset for analytical knowledge.